Joehuu/osu-wiki/wiki/Performance_troubleshooting/en.md

 - Check whether it happens on all available audio devices.
 If you're using a USB headset, try connecting via analog output on your PC instead.
 - On osu!(stable), check whether turning on `Audio compatibility mode` in settings helps.

+### Audio delay

+There is a noticeable delay with [hitsounds](/wiki/Beatmapping/Hitsound) after tapping a note.

+- Are you playing with wireless/Bluetooth headphones?
+Try using wired headphones or playing with speakers.
+- Are any audio enhancements enabled ([Windows](https://www.windowscentral.com/how-manage-sound-settings-windows-11#section-how-to-enable-enhanced-audio-on-windows-11))?
+Try turning them off as they cause this.

 ### Spike frame